Non-commutative effects on gravitational measurements: Gravitational time delay

 \section{Gravitational time delay}

-Gravitational time dilation is an actual difference of elapsed time between two events as measured by observers differently situated from a massive gravitational object.
-Since light has an effective mass, it is affected by gravity, so, it follows a curved trajectory or a curved path when exposed to gravitational force.
-However, this is not actually what happens because gravity curves spacetime and light bends because it has to travel through that curved space-time.
-Since high gravity attracts things more towards itself (lensing), light bends more in a region of high gravity.
+Gravitational time delay is an actual difference of elapsed time between two events as measured by observers differently situated from a massive gravitational object.
+Since light has an effective mass, it is affected by gravity, so it follows a curved trajectory or a curved path when exposed to gravitational force.
+However, this is not actually what happens because gravity curves spacetime and light bends as a result of having to travel through that curved space-time.
+Since intense gravitational field attracts objects more towards itself (lensing), light bends more in a region of strong gravity.
 We also know that a straight path is always shorter than a curved path in terms of distance traversed.
-So, a light ray that bends more has to travel a longer distance to reach the destination and therefore takes more time than a light ray that bends lesser.
+So, a light ray that bends more has to travel a longer distance to reach the destination and as a result it takes more time than a light ray that bends lesser.
 Einstein originally predicted this effect in his theory of relativity and it has since been confirmed by tests of GR.
-This phenomena was discovered and observed for the first time in 1964 by Shapiro \cite{Shapiro:1964uw}, which it is also called Shapiro time delay.
-In GR, objects cause space-time curvature and the motion of objects is also affected by space-time geometry.
+This phenomena was discovered and observed for the first time in 1964 by Shapiro \cite{Shapiro:1964uw}, which is also called Shapiro time delay.